Home » Services » Mole Control

 Yes!
 By stomping down a tunnel (or a portion of a tunnel), you will know if the tunnel is active if it reemerges.
 When moles re-use the “stomped down” tunnel, they will push the soil back up.
 This is how you know that the tunnel is active.

 Before calling us to set up service, we encourage homeowners to first stomp down all the tunnels in their lawn.
-If there is no activity, we suggest that you wait before starting service.
-This could save you some money!
-If, however, the tunnels reemerge, then it’s time to call us!
+If there is no activity, we suggest that you wait before starting service, which could save you money.
+If, however, the tunnels reemerge, then it’s time to call Flying Pig Pest Control.

 Can the traps harm my children or pets?